PrintN/Terminal-Games-Library/README.md

 # Terminal Games Library
 Welcome to the **Terminal Games Library**!
 This repository is a collection of classic terminal-based games implemented in Python.
-It's designed to provide a simple, fun way to play games directly from your terminal or command line interface.
+It's designed to provide a simple, fun way to play games directly from your terminal.
 <img src="https://github.com/user-attachments/assets/3ddaf572-c66a-4363-954f-ef213130d571" alt="TerminalGames" height="400" width="600" />

 ## Games Overview